-- 1. Purpose: Darkon wargaming club inc. (hereinafter referred to as Club) is committed to providing an environment for our members, directors, officers, employees, volunteers and persons served by the Club ("Covered Persons") that is a comfortable environment free from discrimination, harassment, retaliation and/or sexual assault/harassment.
-Discrimination or harassment based on race, gender and/or gender identity or expression, color, creed, religion, national origin, ethnicity, disability, veteran or military status, sex, sexual orientation, pregnancy, genetic information, marital status, citizenship status, or on any other legally prohibited basis is unlawful and undermines the character and purpose of the Club.
-Participants violating these rules may be sanctioned or expelled from the event at the discretion of the organizers or the Board of Directors. - 2.
+- 1. Purpose: Darkon Wargaming Club Inc. (hereinafter referred to as Club) is committed to providing an environment for our members that is free from discrimination, harassment, retaliation and/or sexual assault/harassment.
+Discrimination or harassment based on (but not limited to) race, gender and/or gender identity or expression, color, creed, religion, national origin, ethnicity, disability, veteran or military status, sex, sexual orientation, pregnancy, genetic information, marital status, citizenship status, or on any other legally prohibited basis is unlawful and undermines the character and community of the Club.
+Members violating these rules may be expelled from the event at the discretion of the organizers and may incur additional sanctions from the Board of Directors. - 2.
 Definition: Harassment can take many forms.
 It may be, but is not limited to, the following: words, signs, jokes, pranks, intimidation, physical contact, or violence.
 Harassment does not have to be sexual in nature.

-Sexual assault/harassment may include (but is not limited to) unwelcome/non consensual (consent may be withdrawn by any Covered Persons at any time) acts, sexual advances; requests for sexual favors; or other verbal or physical contact of a sexual nature when such conduct creates an intimidating environment or prevents an individual from effectively performing the duties of his or her position, or when such conduct is made a condition of participation, employment, membership, or compensation, either implicitly or explicitly.
+Sexual assault/harassment may include (but is not limited to) unwelcome/non-consensual (consent may be withdrawn by a person at any time) acts, sexual advances; requests for sexual favors; or other verbal or physical contact of a sexual nature when such conduct creates an intimidating environment, or when such conduct is made a condition of participation, membership, or compensation, either implicitly or explicitly.

 It is not the intent of the behavior by the offender that determines if harassment has occurred but whether the behavior is welcome by the receiver.

-3.Responsibility: A covered person is responsible for helping keep our work environment free of harassment, including the work environment of Club's Clients with whom you have contact.
-If you become aware of an incident of harassment, whether by witnessing the incident or being told of it, you must report it to member of the Board of directors, Member of the Noble Council, or an events Elder with whom you feel comfortable.
-When the Club becomes aware of harassment, it is obligated by law to take prompt and appropriate action, regardless of whether the victim wants the company to do so.
+3. Responsibility: All members have a responsibility for helping to keep our environment free of harassment.

+If you become aware of an incident of harassment, whether by witnessing the incident or being told of it, you must report it to a member acting as a club official (meaning a member of the board of directors, member of the noble council, or an events Elder).

+A club official on receiving such information has a duty to act promptly (as soon as reasonably possible) to report that information to the board of directors, even if the reporter does not wish that information to be shared with the Board of Directors.

+To ensure the safety of the community, the Board of Directors is obligated to take prompt and appropriate action, regardless of whether the reporter wants the club to do so.
-4. Complaint Procedure: Any Covered Person, who believes that he or she has suffered harassment in violation of the Harassment Policy, should take the following action:

-a.
-If you are able to do so without conflict or danger, tell the harasser as clearly as possible that the behavior is unwelcome; if unable proceed to take action b.

-b.
-If the behavior continues, or unable to take action a.: advise the Board of directors, Member of the Noble Council, or an events Elder.
-Clearly identify the behavior surrounding the complaint;.
+- 4. Complaint Procedure: Any member, who believes that they have suffered harassment in violation of the Harassment Policy, should take the following action: - a.
+If you are able to do so without conflict or danger, tell the harasser as clearly as possible that the behavior is unwelcome; if unable proceed to take action b. - b.
+If the behavior continues, or unable to take action a.: report the problem immediately (with as much detail as possible) to a club official (BOD member, Noble Council member, or Elder).

+Note: A victim, if they believe a violation of law has occurred, is welcome to and always has the right to contact the police.
+Our policies, while in place to promote a safe environment, are not meant to be taken as a substitute for the law where potential criminal activity may be involved.
-5. Confidentiality: The Club, including all persons to whom a violation of this Harassment Policy has been reported and persons who have become aware of a complaint, must maintain confidentiality, to the extent possible given the need to investigate.
-All complaints shall be considered confidential to the maximum extent possible.

-6. Retaliation: The Club, or any director, officer, member or employee may not retaliate against any victim, or witness, who reports a violation of this Harassment Policy.
+- 5. Confidentiality: The Club, including all persons to whom a violation of this Harassment Policy has been reported and persons who have become aware of a complaint, must maintain confidentiality, to the extent possible given the need to investigate.
+All complaints shall be considered confidential to the maximum extent possible. - 6.
+Retaliation: No member of the club may retaliate against any victim, witness, or reporter of an alleged violation of the Harassment Policy.

-Article X: Amendments
+Article XI: Amendments